m0xfff/rdydev/README.md

 ## Getting started

-To get started with the onboarding project, you will need to fork the repository to your own Github account.
-To do this, simply click the "Fork" button in the upper right corner of the repository page.
-When creating a fork of this project you shouldn't have to change any of the defaults, however, make sure the *Owner* is your own Github account.
+To get started, you will need to [fork the repository to your own Github account](https://github.com/m0xfff/rdydev/fork).

 ### Configuration